Skip to main content

 Aya Tanaka

-Tech Company Engineer, signatory of 'We Will Not Be Divided'
+Tech Company Engineer, 'We Will Not Be Divided' signatory

-Engineer-ethicist — Developers must not abdicate ethical responsibility
+Technology Ethics Advocate — Developers must not abandon ethical responsibility

-This article is a simulated debate featuring fictional panelists.
-It does not represent the views of any specific individual or organization.
-Arguments from divergent positions have been reconstructed for the purpose of structural understanding.
+This article is a simulation debate by fictional debaters.
+It does not represent the views of any specific individuals or organizations.
+Arguments from different positions have been reconstructed for the purpose of structural understanding of the issues.

-In February 2026, Anthropic refused the Department of Defense's demand for unrestricted military use of its AI models and was met with a blanket ban on federal contracts.
-Simultaneously, OpenAI secured a defense contract worth up to $200 million.
-The DoD's AI-related budget for FY2025 stands at $25.2 billion.
+In February 2026, Anthropic refused the Department of Defense's request for unlimited use of AI models for military purposes and received a complete federal contract ban.
+Simultaneously, OpenAI secured defense contracts worth up to $200 million.
+The U.S. Department of Defense's AI-related budget for FY2025 was $25.2 billion.
 Project Maven's contract ceiling with Palantir was raised to $1.3 billion.
-Meanwhile, the United Nations resolution on lethal autonomous weapons systems (LAWS) remains non-binding.
+Meanwhile, the UN resolution on Lethal Autonomous Weapons Systems (LAWS) remains non-binding.

 Should military use of AI be permitted?
-Four panelists confront the question head-on, issue by issue.
+Four debaters confront each other head-on on each point of contention.

 Ethics & Human RightsNational SecurityInternational / StructuralIndividual / Corporate